jmcameron/attachments/attachments_component/admin/help/en-GB/plugin_manual/source/index.rst

 This function constructs the path for a newly uploaded attachment file.

 You probably will not need to define this function.
-If you are satisfied with the default attachment file path scheme (see :ref:`attachment-paths-appendix` for details), then you can use the version already defined in the AttachmentsPlugin base class.
+If you are satisfied with the default attachment file path scheme (see :ref:`Appendix C <attachment-paths-appendix>` for details), then you can use the version already defined in the AttachmentsPlugin base class.